-Experian on Tuesday announced the launch of Experian Boost, an online platform that allows consumers to potentially raise their credit scores by connecting their online banking data and allowing access to utility and telecommunications payment histories.
+The free online platform allows consumers to potentially raise their credit scores by connecting online banking data and allowing access to utility and telecommunications payment histories.
+The tool is designed to help your score become a more accurate reflection of your overall financial responsibility.

 “We saw an opportunity to allow consumers with incomplete credit profiles or subprime credit scores to more accurately portray their financial histories,” says Jeff Softley, chief revenue officer of Experian Consumer Services.
 “We think that this is a positive way for consumers to establish and build their credit profiles.”